AdobeDocs/experience-manager-64.en/help/communities/using/topologies.md

   Basically, site content is stored in a node store.
 For Assets, a data store can be configured to store binary data.
 For Communities, a common store must be configured to select the SRP.

 * [Storage Elements in AEM 6.3](../../sites/deploying/using/storage-elements-in-aem-6.md)
-  Describes the two node storage implementations : Tar and MongoDB.
+  Describes the two node storage implementations: Tar and MongoDB.